Family Sustaining Wages

 - To determine the average family budget in your county or metropolitan area, visit the Economic Policy Institute's Family Budget Calculator.

 - North Carolina’s minimum wage is $7.25 per hour.
 While the formulas used to determine exact dollar amounts for family-sustaining wages can vary, all of the data is clear—North Carolina’s minimum wage is not a living wage or a family-sustaining wage.
-Below is a summary of family-sustaining wage calculations:

-- According to the Economic Policy Institute’s Family Budget Calculator, the cost of living for a one-adult, one-child household in North Carolina ranges from $4,277 per month (just under $25 per hour) in Burke County to $5,665 per month (just under $33 per hour) in Currituck County.
+- According to the Economic Policy Institute’s Family Budget Calculator, the cost of living for a single adult with one child in NC ranges from,

 Range of Practices in the United States